shan23chen/HealthLLM_Eval/README.md

 ## Funding declaration:

-R01GM114355: Funding for personnel.
+`R01GM114355`: Funding for personnel.
 No involvement in manuscript writing or decision to submit for publication.
-R01LM013486: Funding for personnel.
+`R01LM013486`: Funding for personnel.
 No involvement in manuscript writing or decision to submit for publication.
-Woods Foundation: Funding for personnel.
+`Woods Foundation`: Funding for personnel.
 No involvement in manuscript writing or decision to submit for publication.

 ## How to cite us: